THE JUNE LETTER

 Remember this!
 You will receive the PBV Locations Card at check-in, with all Pork locations listed on it, complete with addresses.
 Please carry this laminated card on your person or zip-tie it to your bike.
 Glance at before you ride into town.
-If you’re looking for us in Ames, you can ask a local person, “Where is Hanson Ag?”
-When you’re looking for us in Newton, you and ask a local, “Where’s the Arboretum?”
+If you’re looking for us in Indianola, you can ask a local person, “Where is YMCA?”
+When you’re looking for us in Centerville, you and ask a local, “Where’s the city pool?”
 Don’t search.
 Refer to your Pork Locations card.
-Ask a local if you’re heading in the right direction.
+Ask a local whether you’re headed in the right direction.
 And follow our signs.

 YOUR BEST BET FOR FINDING US: use the PBV daily host town map or the locations on your laminated card.
-As you bike into town, it's so simple to ask a local volunteer, "Where is Mercer Park, please?
+As you bike into town, it's so simple to ask a local volunteer, "Where are the fairgrounds, please?
 Am I headed in the right direction?"

 Pork Belly Host Town Maps are now a feature of the Pork Belly App for smartphones, available to Android and iPhone users in App stores.
 Dave Kennedy and our App Developer Katy Fletcher have spent a lot of time working on the map feature so that regardless of cell-service availability, you'll have our maps.
 More on the Free PBV Smartphone App at the end of this letter.

 A word about claiming other people’s baggage: It’s so nice of you to grab their stuff, but do they know you’re doing it?
 When someone else claims bags, the owner of the bags may engage our crew in a futile search for their “lost” belongings.
 Please be sure that your friends and family know that you’re helping them by claiming their bags.

 Our Half-Hog Shuttles You’ll find this section next, after The Week with PBV.